-We are required to disclose the ratio of the total annual compensation of our CEO to that of our median employee including (i) the median of the annual total compensation of the employees of Gibraltar, except the CEO ("median employee"); (ii) the annual total compensation of the CEO; and (iii) the ratio of the amount of the annual total compensation of the CEO; and (iii) the ratio of the employees of the CEO to the amount of the median annual total compensation of the employees of the Ceo, and (iii) the ratio of the employees of the Ceo, and (iii) the ratio of the employees of the company, except the CEO.
+We are required to disclose the ratio of the total annual compensation of our CEO to that of our median employee including (i) the median of the annual total compensation of the employees of Gibraltar, except the CEO ("median employee"); (ii) the annual total compensation of the CEO; and (iii) the ratio of the amount of the annual total compensation of the CEO to the amount of the median annual total compensation of the employees of the Company, except the CEO.

 The rules pertaining to this CEO Pay Ratio disclosure permit us to use that same median employee for up to three years.
 During 2022, there were no changes in our employee population or employee compensation arrangements that we believed would significantly impact our pay ratio disclosure.
 Consequently, we did not identify a new median employee for 2022.
 In 2022, we elected to re-identify our median employee and we selected December 31, 2021 as the date upon which we would identity the median employee for 2021.
 The Company's median employee was identified using the annual total compensation as determined from the Company's payroll records for the twelvemonth period ended December 31, 2021 for the employees of Gibraltar, except the CEO of Gibraltar, that were employed as of December 31, 2021.
-The total compensation of employees hired during the year and employees as of December 31, 2021, and therefore have been excluded under the "de minimis" exemption.
+The total compensation of employees hired during the year and employed as of December 31, 2021 was annualized.
+Non-U.S. employees in Asia accounted for 1.6% of Gibraltar's employees as of December 31, 2021, and therefore have been excluded under the "de minimis" exemption.
 We converted compensation for employees paid in currencies other than U.S. dollar into U.S. dollars based on exchange rates as of the end of 2021.
-We examined a small group of employee for whom annual total compensation as determined from the Company's payroll, we selected an individual we determined to be reasonably representative of our median employee.
+We examined a small group of employee for whom annual total compensation as determined from the Company's payroll records was within a few dollars around the median.
+From this group, we selected an individual we determined to be reasonably representative of our median employee.